-Where von Moltke’s troops had been stopped von Runstedt’s tanks rolled on remorselessly, carving through British and French defences and forcing the demoralised British survivors onto the northern beaches, hoping for an escape route.
-For Hitler it had been an astounding success, even more complete, swift and impressive than the famous German victory of 1871 had been.
+Where von Moltke’s troops had been stopped, von Runstedt’s tanks rolled on remorselessly, carving through the British and French defences and forcing the demoralised British survivors onto the northern beaches, hoping for an escape route.
+For Hitler it had been an astounding success.
 France was utterly crushed, occupied and vanquished, and now only Britain remained.

-Defeating the British armies on the continent had proved achievable, even easy, but overcoming the Royal Navy and landing a strong force across the channel would require far more careful planning.
+Defeating the British armies on the continent had proved achievable, but overcoming the Royal Navy and landing a strong force across the channel would require far more careful planning.

-Preparations for Sealion began on 30 June, once the French had been forced to sign an armistice in the same railway carriage where the German High Command had been forced to surrender in 1918.
+Preparations for Operation Sea Lion began on 30 June 1940, once the French had been forced to sign an armistice in the same railway carriage where the German High Command had been forced to surrender in 1918.
 Hitler’s real wish was that Britain would see its hopeless position and come to terms.

 An alliance with the British Empire – which he respected and saw as a model for his own planned empire in the east – had always been a cornerstone of his foreign policy aims, and now, just as he had been before the start of the war, he was perplexed by British stubbornness in resisting even when it was not in their direct interests.

 Once it became clear that Churchill’s government had no intention of contemplating surrender, attack remained the only option.
 The early plans concluded that four conditions had to be met for an invasion to have any chance of success: